We guide you through how council tax works, what the council tax bands are and how to pay it

 The Valuation Office Agency (VOA) decides which band each property falls into.

-The VOA also looks at renovated or redesigned and new build properties and puts them into the right council tax band.
+The VOA also looks at renovated or redesigned and new build properties.
+It puts them into the right council tax band.

 The VOA will also reconsider a property when there’s a council tax band appeal.